On the Convergence Analysis of Muon

-Recently, several works have also investigated the superiority of Muon from theoretical perspectives. \cite{wang2025muon} demonstrated that Muon can outperform Adam in tail-end associative memory learning, showing that spectral orthogonalization enables more balanced updates across singular modes. \cite{su2025isotropic} introduced an isotropic curvature model to analyze matrix-structured optimization updates. \cite{davis2025spectral} analyzed the squared nuclear-to-Frobenius ratio of the gradient relative to the stable rank of the incoming activations to characterize when Muon outperforms GD, and show that this condition holds in random-feature models, deep networks, and transformer training. \cite{ma2026preconditioning} analyzed matrix factorization and in-context learning of linear transformers, showing that for both problems Muon achieves iteration complexity independent of the condition number, thereby outperforming GD and Adam.

 Compared to these prior works, our work provides a more comprehensive convergence analysis of Muon under various smoothness assumptions (\Cref{ass: smooth}, \ref{ass: nuclear smooth}, \ref{ass: blockwise}), including scenarios without uniform Lipschitz smoothness (\Cref{ass: third}).
 Additionally, we offer detailed comparisons with GD and characterize the conditions under which Muon outperforms GD, and validate these conditions through experiments.
+Our analysis reveals that Muon can exploit the low-rank structure of Hessian matrices, offering a theoretical explanation for its advantages in structured optimization problems.
 Therefore, our work presents distinct contributions and insights.
 We believe that all these works collectively contribute to a deeper understanding of Muon.

 \textbf{Low-rank and approximate blockwise diagonal structure of Hessian.} Extensive prior works \citep{collobert2004large, zhang2024adam, zhang2024transformers, dong2025towards} have shown, both theoretically and empirically, that the Hessian of a neural network tends to exhibit a blockwise diagonal structure with each block corresponding to an individual neuron.
 Recently, \cite{zhang2024adam, zhang2024transformers} numerically confirmed this property in small Transformers, and \cite{dong2025towards} provided theoretical explanations for why such a blockwise diagonal structure emerges in neural network Hessians.
 In addition, many studies \citep{sagun2016eigenvalues, sagun2017empirical, wu2020dissecting, papyan2020traces, yao2020pyhessian} have also observed that neural network Hessians are typically low-rank, i.e., their effective ranks, which can be measured by the ratio $\|H\|_*/\|H\|_{{\rm op}}$, can be significantly smaller than their dimensionality.